Department of English

 II.
 EXTRA-DEPARTMENTAL COURSE WORK:

 The options below are provided for enrichment and flexibility, not to replace regular semester courses within the department.
-Students gaining 8 units of credit or more toward the English major from Education Abroad Programs (EAP) will not be permitted to count additional upper-division course work from other UCB departments.
-With the exception of two UCB English Department summer courses, all of the following must be approved by a Major Adviser and recorded on the student's major record card.
+Students approved to use two or more courses toward the English major from education abroad programs will not be permitted to count additional upper-division coursework from other UCB departments.
+With the exception of two UCB English Department summer courses, all of the following must be approved by a Major Adviser and recorded on the student’s major record card:

 Summer Session Courses.
 Two 3-unit Summer Session courses taken at UCB may be counted toward the major, one of which must be taken through the English Department.
 One of these courses may be taken at another institution with approval.
-This includes courses taken through Education Abroad Programs.
+This includes courses taken through an education abroad program.
 Courses taken through the English Department at UCB during summer session do not require Major Adviser approval.
-For courses taken elsewhere (or outside the major -- see below), students must petition for approval by providing documentation, including a course syllabus and a transcript showing the completion of the course.
+For courses taken elsewhere (or outside the department – see below), students must petition for approval by providing documentation, including a course syllabus and a transcript showing the completion of the course.
 A course taken elsewhere during the summer may only satisfy an elective for the major.

 Education Abroad Programs.
 A faculty Major Adviser determines credit toward the major for coursework completed through an Education Abroad Program on a case-by-case basis.
-Students should submit documentation (e.g., course descriptions, syllabi, completed exams, papers, and other written work) to demonstrate that the education abroad course is comparable in coverage, rigor, and substance to a UCB upper-division course.
+Students must meet with a faculty adviser once they return to UCB and provide documentation (e.g., course descriptions, syllabi, completed exams, papers, and other written work) to demonstrate that the education abroad course is comparable in coverage, rigor, and substance to a UCB upper-division course.
 This could include up to 2 education abroad literature courses in a foreign language.
-Although there is no official limit on the number of courses transferred from Education Abroad Programs, generally two courses will be counted easily.
+Although there is no official limit on the number of courses transferred from education abroad programs, generally two courses will be counted easily.
 Closer scrutiny will be given to subsequent course work.
-Only one summer course taken abroad may be approved for use towards the major.
+Only one summer course taken abroad may be approved for use toward the major.
 Although the Major Adviser determines the number of courses approved for use towards the major, the College of Letters and Science makes the final determination of unit credit for any and all courses taken abroad.

 On-line and Extension Courses.
 Only one UC Berkeley Extension or on-line course may be counted toward the major.
 No UC Berkeley Extension or on-line course may be used to satisfy a core requirement for the major: 45A/45B/45C (or their upper-division equivalents), Shakespeare, the Pre-1800 course, or the seminar requirement.
 To count toward the major, UC Berkeley Extension or on-line courses must be comparable in coverage, rigor, and substance to department courses.
 Students seeking to count a UC Extension or on-line course toward the major should submit course materials and other relevant documentation to an English Department Major Adviser or to the Director of Undergraduate Studies.